ktrnthsnr/Redux-Store/README.md

     -  cd to the root, then run
     - $ `npm i` or `npm install`
     - Seed the MongoDB collections $ `npm run seed`
-- Check if all the dependencies were installed, if not you may have to install per the client and server folder.
+- Check if all the dependencies were installed per the package.json files with the client, server, and root directories.
+If any are missing you may have to install the npm packages from each of the folders in addition to the root folder.
+For example, run in the bash terminal command window,

     - Server
     - $ `cd server`
     - $ `npm i`